blodter/soc-it-to-me/readme.md

 ```

 ## Suggested Improvements
-- Add more error handling for invalid GeoTIFF files
-- The stats query assumes all GeoTIFFs are the same area - if they are not, the mean SOC stock value will be incorrect and the
-  mean calculation should be adjusted to the area of the data
+### Data Ingestion and Preprocessing
+- Use Flyte to orchestrate the data loading and processing.
+- During data preprocessing, reproject the data to a common coordinate system (EPSG:4326).
+- Mosaic raster datasets together if multiple datasets are available for adjacent areas.
-- Load the rasterized data into a cache for faster access on subsequent requests
+- Convert the processed data into a format compatible with Zarr.
-- Load the data into a database rather than in memory
+- Register the processed data in a STAC catalog.

+### Data processing and querying
+- Use a service like Dask to parallelize the data processing and querying.
+- Store each datasets bounds along with a spatial index for faster querying.
+- Use Dask to perform the stats calculations.
-- Allow POST requests to the stats endpoint, which accepts a bounding box of coordinates and returns stats for that bounding box
+- Allow querying of the data by bounding box, and return the stats for that bounding box (such as min, max, sum, mean, etc.).
+- Use PostGIS to store the data in a database, and use SQL queries to perform bounding box queries and stats calculations.
+- Add a caching layer (Redis) to store frequently accessed data and stats.

+### Frontend
+- Use a frontend framework like React or Angular to build a user interface for the application.
-- Add a frontend to visualize the data, such as a map and a method to select a location to get SOC stock values
+- Include a mapping library such as Mapbox to visualize the data on a map.
+- Provide tools to select points, polygons, or bounding boxes on the map, and query the data for those areas.
-- Provide heatmaps if historical data is available and charts/histograms of the data
+- Provide heatmaps if historical data is available and charts/histograms for the data alongside the map.
-- On the frontend, make an admin management page to perform CRUD operations on the GeoTIFF files
+- Make an admin management platform to allow a user to perform CRUD operations on the data.

+### Reliability and CI/CD
+- Use Kubernetes to orchestrate containerized application rather than Docker Compose.
-- Add testing for the API endpoints
+- Implement unit tests for the application using a library like pytest.
+- Use e2e testing tools like Cypress or Selenium to test the frontend and backend together.
+- Use a CI/CD tool like GitHub Actions to automate the build and deployment process.
+- Add more robust logging and error handling.
+- Host the application on a cloud provider like AWS or GCP.